rose-collectionservices/collection-services-manual/06-DESCRIPTION/readme.md

 *Collection level born digital processing note:*

-* Born digital materials processed by Dorothy Waugh, January 2016.
-The born digital materials currently available to researchers include files taken from two of Natasha Trethewey's personal laptops, a Dell Latitude D800 and a Dell Latitude X300.
-For information as to how these materials were processed, see the processing note in the description of series 7, Born digital materials.
+* Born-digital materials processed by Dorothy Waugh, January 2016.
+The born-digital materials currently available to researchers include files taken from two of Natasha Trethewey's personal laptops, a Dell Latitude D800 and a Dell Latitude X300.
+For information as to how these materials were processed, see the processing note in the description of series 7, Born-digital materials.

 *Series level born digital processing note:*

-* The born digital materials currently available to researchers are from two of Trethewey's laptop computers, a Dell Latitude D800 and a Dell Latitude X300.
+* The born-digital materials currently available to researchers are from two of Trethewey's laptop computers, a Dell Latitude D800 and a Dell Latitude X300.
 Individual files from both computers were extracted from forensic images of the hard drives and were scanned for viruses using McAfee's anti-virus software.
 Text-based files were migrated to PDF and image files to JPEG to create access copies.
 Files have been screened for private information.
 Files have been organized into five series matching the arrangement of the collection's paper component: 1) Correspondence and personal papers; 2) Writings by Trethewey; 3) Writings by others; 4) Printed material; and 5) Photographs.
 File and directory names were maintained and the original directory structure has been replicated.
 In cases where Natasha Trethewey originally grouped files into directories by book title or project, the complete directory will be located in the most relevant series.
 When necessary, a Writings by others folder was added to distinguish writings from Trethewey's own work when this is otherwise unclear.

 *Harmful language statement:*